Does your journal/diary do you good?

 Over the last few weeks, as my medication levels have settled, I have yet again been reminded of just how useful a diary can be.

 For years I wrote in journals about how I felt and all the misery in my life.
 It was believed that this was a constructive way of dealing with low mood or depression.
 I must have been writing for 8 years before I realised that not only was I not feeling any better but I became aware of patterns.
 I would think I had dealt with a particular problem only for it to arise in a another relationship or situation.
-Needles to say, misery followed.
+Needless to say, misery followed.

 At one time I had beautiful leather journals bought for me and I wanted to write all my poetry in them but as I wrote them out I noticed how depressing a lot of them were.